 Music for the classical guitar ranges from hundreds of years ago all the way to the the present day and even though many people think of the guitar as being a Spanish instrument, music for the guitar comes from all over the world.
 Guitarists play solo (all by themselves) but also with other instruments and voices and, sometimes, even with symphony orchestras.

-Almost everyone who has seen a string instrument has seen a bow, too, but not as many people have heard of them.
-The bow is the stick players rub on the instrument's strings to produce sound.
+Almost everyone who has seen a string instrument has seen a bow, but not as many people have heard of them.
+The bow is the stick players rub on the instrument’s strings to produce sound.
 Some string instruments, like guitars and harps, make sound when the player plucks strings without a bow.
-The orchestral string instruments can do this, too, but they were designed to be played with a bow and most of the time they use one, although the bass employs the pizzicato style, or plucking, more than the other strings.
+The orchestral string instruments can do this too, but they were designed to be played with a bow and make use of them most of the time.
+However, the bass employs the pizzicato style, or plucking, more than the other strings.